AABoyles/LessWrong-Portable/README.md

 ## Why does the script call `wget`, instead of using an [http library](https://www.npmjs.com/search?q=curl&page=1&ranking=optimal)?

-I went through four different libraries to try to make synchronous http requests, and they all did this super annoying thing where they would return a page that hadn't rendered the text content yet.
+I went through four different libraries to try to make synchronous http requests, and they all did this super annoying thing where they would return a page that hadn't rendered the text content yet (No, it wasn't a promise.
+Cut me *some* slack, please).
 Weirdly, when I made (what I thought was) the same request in `curl`, it gave me the content I needed.
 So, instead of figuring out the right way to do it, I just did the thing that worked.
 I switched to `wget` when I needed to run a build on a Windows machine and `wget` was easier to get running.
 This confers the added bonus in that Ubuntu has `wget` out of the box but `curl` must be installed.

 ## Why synchronous requests?